frgomes/icanhastypecheck/README.rst

        return True

-The decorator typesafe will first check if it is running in a Python3 or Pyton2 environment and react accordingly.

 Python3
 =======

 .. warning::

-    This is a tentative implementation which is not tested yet!!
+    This is a tentative implementation which is not finished at the moment!!

 The base technique is the Function Annotations proposed in `PEP-3107`_ which is